Bezalel Academy of Arts and Design

-Bezalel is currently located at the Mount Scopus campus of Hebrew University of Jerusalem, with the exception of the Architecture department, which is housed in the historic Bezalel building in downtown Jerusalem.
-In 2009 it was announced that Bezalel will be relocated to a new campus in the Russian Compound, as part of a municipal plan to revive Jerusalem's downtown.
-The new Bezalel campus is planned by the Tokyo-based award-winning architectural firm SANAA.
+Bezalel's 460,000 sq ft main campus is located adjacent to the Russian Compound in the city center.
+The architecture department remains at Bezalel's nearby historic campus.

+As of 2023, Bezalel offers ten bachelor's departments and five masters programs; it employs more than 500 lecturers and enrolls 2,500 students (2,200 undergraduate; 300 graduate).

+The school has received numerous honors including 14 Israel Prizes and 3 EMET Prizes.

 History

+Establishment

-In 1903 Boris Schatz proposes establishing an art school directly to Theodor Herzl, founding father of political Zionism.
+In 1903 Boris Schatz proposed establishing an art school directly to Theodor Herzl, founding father of political Zionism.
 Schatz envisaged the creation of a Zionist style of art blending classical Jewish/Middle Eastern and European traditions.
-In 1905, the seventh Zionist Congress passes a resolution supporting the establishment of a Zionist school of art in Palestine.
-The Bezalel School of Arts and Crafts is officially founded the next year in 1906.
-The school opened in rented premises on Ethiopia Street.
-It moved to a complex of buildings constructed in the 1880s surrounded by a crenelated stone wall, owned by a wealthy Arab.
+In 1905, the seventh Zionist Congress passed a resolution supporting the establishment of a Zionist school of art in Palestine.
+The Bezalel School of Arts and Crafts was officially founded the next year in 1906, with assistance from E.M.
+Lilien.
+The school opened in rented premises on Ethiopia Street in Jerusalem.
+It moved to a complex of buildings constructed in the 1880s surrounded by a crenelated stone wall, owned by a wealthy Arab person.
 In 1907, the property was purchased for Boris Schatz by the Jewish National Fund.
 Schatz lived on the campus with his wife and children.
 Bezalel's first class consisted of 30 young art students from Europe who successfully passed the entrance exam.
 Eliezer Ben Yehuda was hired to teach Hebrew to the students, who hailed from various countries and had no common language.
 His wife, Hemda Ben-Yehuda, worked as Boris Schatz's secretary.

 In addition to traditional sculpture and painting, the school offered workshops that produced decorative art objects in silver, leather, wood, brass, and fabric.
-Many of the craftsmen were Yemenite Jewish silversmiths who had a long tradition of working in precious metals, as silver- and goldsmithing, which had been traditional Jewish occupations in Yemen.
+Many of the craftsmen were Yemenite Jewish silversmiths who had a long tradition of working in precious metals, as metal smithing was a traditional Jewish occupation in Yemen.
 Yemenite immigrants were also frequent subjects of Bezalel artists.

-Many of the students went on to become well-known artists, among them Meir Gur Aryeh, Ze'ev Raban, Shmuel Ben David, Ya'ackov Ben-Dov, Zeev Ben-Zvi, Jacob Eisenberg, Jacob Pins, Jacob Steinhardt and Hermann Struck.
+Many students went on to become well-known artists, among them Meir Gur Aryeh, Ze'ev Raban, Shmuel Ben David, Ya'ackov Ben-Dov, Zeev Ben-Zvi, Jacob Eisenberg, Jacob Pins, Jacob Steinhardt and Hermann Struck.

 In 1912, Bezalel had one female student, Marousia (Miriam) Nissenholtz, who used the pseudonym Chad Gadya.